mpdrescher/run-info/README.md

 Run "cargo build --release" in the main directory.
 This program will only work on a Linux distribution!

+#Flags and Options
+* -l / --log			-Switch to one-line mode for logging
+* -c / --no-color			-Switch to monochrome mode
+* -g / --no-graph			-Hide the CPU usage graph
+* -d / --delay <ms>			-Set the delay for updating the info and UI (in ms)

 # Dependencies
 "term" v.0.4.4
 "clap" v.2.11.0